Hawaiian Names with Diacritics

 Additional Pest & Disease Information

-Under cultivation, red spider mites can be problamatic if not controlled.
+Under cultivation, scale and red spider mites can be problamatic if not controlled.
 Mealybugs, though not appearing to a problem, have been observed around leaf buds and new leaves.
 [David Eickhoff, Native Plants Hawaiʻi]

 Foliar feed them monthly for healthier growth.